 • Sugar.

-• Vegetable juices - add spicy taste (onion juice) and color (tomato, carrot, beetroot).
+• Vegetable juices add a piquant taste (onion juice) and color (tomato, carrot, beetroot).

 Basic proportions and general rules

-In addition to the quality and properties of products,that the number of products that contain a recipe, almost never can be true.
-Flour, depending on the quality, can absorb moisture in different ways.
-Therefore, it is possible that the recipe will contain 2 cups of flour, and in order to bring the dough to the desired consistency, you will need 3.
-This does not mean that the recipe is bad - just the flour is different.
-Eggs come in completely different sizes, so it's possible that the recipe contains two eggs, and you need one or three.
-In addition, the good quality of some ingredients can allow other ingredients to be excluded from the recipe without compromising quality.
-Dairy products, for example, can have such a fat content that the oil included in the recipe will not necessarily be added.
-Given these features, when preparing a dumpling test, you can focus on such proportions:
+In addition to the quality and properties of the products, it is necessarytake into account that the amount of products that a particular recipe contains can almost never be correct.
+Flour, depending on its quality, can absorb moisture differently.
+Therefore, it is quite possible that a recipe will contain 2 cups of flour, and in order to bring the dough to the desired consistency, you will need 3.
+This does not mean that the recipe is bad - it's just a different flour.
+Eggs can be completely different sizes, so it is quite possible that a recipe contains two eggs, and you will need one or three.
+In addition, the good quality of some ingredients may allow you to exclude other ingredients from the recipe without compromising quality.
+Dairy products, for example, can have such a fat content that it will not be necessary to add the butter included in the recipe.
+Given these features, when preparing the dough for dumplings, you can focus on the following proportions:

 • 1 kg of dry products (wheat flour, a mixture of different varieties of flour, a mixture of flour with semolina).
 One glass (200 ml) contains 160 g of flour.